John3/awesome-torque3d/README.md

 Role-playing games (RPG).

 - [Frayed Knights: The Skull of S'makh-Daon](http://rampantgames.com/frayedknights/) - [Store Steam](http://store.steampowered.com/app/314120/) Featuring turn-based combat, old-school sensibilities, and a story of high adventure and comedy.
-- [MyRPG Master](http://myrpg.eu) - [Store Steam](http://store.steampowered.com/app/329890)  Software for the creation of your own role playing 3D worlds, is composed of many editors that meet all the needs of a role playing game creation.
+- [MyRPG Master](http://myrpg.eu) - [Store Steam](http://store.steampowered.com/app/329890) Software for the creation of your own role playing 3D worlds.
+It allows you to imagine and build your own play areas, your own GUI and your own adventures.
+Is composed of many editors that meet all the needs of a role playing game creation.
 Note: A Torque3D Modification for RPG games.

 #### Action RPG